Skip to main content

 HANDLING

-• SPARCS will further handle and secure fully-executed agreement.
+• SPARCS will further handle and secure a fully executed agreement.

 NC State’s General Agreement

 Follow the same guidelines and process as Sponsored Research Projects.
-When completing PINS, ensure that both the direct and prime sponsor fields are completed.
-Sometimes there may be more than one direct sponsor.
-For example, NC State may be a subcontractor to the direct sponsor’s subcontractor of a federal-funded project.
-So the funding flow looks something like this:
+When completing PINS (or PD), ensure the direct and prime sponsor fields are completed.
+Sometimes, there may be more than one direct sponsor.
+For example, NC State may be a subcontractor to the direct sponsor’s subcontractor of a federally funded project.
+So, the funding flow looks something like this:

-In this example, PINS will reflect NSF as the Prime sponsor and the Direct sponsor will be Projects University.
+In this example, PINS will reflect NSF as the Prime sponsor, and Projects University will be the direct sponsor.

-Is a binding agreement between the university and one or more organizations that are joining together to jointly respond to a federal sponsor’s solicitation.
-The time period for reaching an agreement on a TA is usually driven by the proposal submission deadline.
+It is a binding agreement between the university and one or more organizations that jointly respond to a federal sponsor’s solicitation.
+The proposal submission deadline usually drives the period for reaching an agreement on a TA.
 TAs typically expire when the prime sponsor selects or rejects the team’s proposal.

 HANDLING

-• SPARCS will further handle and secure fully-executed agreement.
+• SPARCS will further handle and secure a fully executed agreement.

 Clinical, diagnostic, or routine but specialized testing work based on a sponsor-driven protocol.
-These arrangements are most appropriate in established service centers of the institution that provide specialized testing services for a fee.
-University does not own or control any of the protocol-specific results.
+These arrangements are most appropriate in the institution’s established service centers that provide specialized testing services for a fee.
+The university does not own or control any of the protocol-specific results.

 TSA Agreement